jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_interface_client_tls12.md

 ## Ensure the ODBC Driver 13 for SQL Server is installed
-Install ODBC Driver 13 for SQL Server if necessary.
+Install ODBC Driver 13 for monitored SQL Server if necessary.